elatypov20/book_finder/Readme.md

 #####  Assignment 2 addition

 We added new class <u>Filter</u> which helps to perform filtering operations.
 Moreover, we used **Decorator** pattern to implement that.
-So, it has great flexibility and many new opportunities.
 We already implemented 3 types of filters: <u>AuthorFilter</u>, <u>KeywordFilter</u> and <u>DateFilter</u> which are the implementations of abstract <u>BookFilter</u> class.
 They help to filter all existing books by author, keywords and dates respectively. **For example**, if we want to search some book, which has keywords "Python" and "SQL", we can easily do this applying both keywords.
-As **Decorator** pattern implies nested structure, we can easily apply multiple different filters and have great performance and extensibility.
+Due to **Decorator** pattern we can easily apply multiple different filters and have great extensibility.
 This means that  we can easily implement new filter and it will be easy to integrate it into existing code.

+##### Assignment 3 addition

+We added **Chain of Responsibility**  pattern to make little optimization in filters: if we know that there is no books that satisfy condition of current *Filter*, then there is no need to check conditions of other filters as we know that the result will be empty.
+Moreover, as a container for Books we use <u>BooksCollection</u> class.
+For this class we implemented **Iterator** pattern to make it possible to run through the collection of books.